 So, you might end up at “www.amazingsuperawsomefreesoftware.com” and it looks like something from the 1990s with a terrible layout, bad grammar and misspellings all over the place.
 True, many small software developers don’t have a lot of money to sink into a nice website, but poor presentation should always give you pause.

 If the site is offering a specific piece of software, or a few of them, run the software names through Google to find the developer’s website.
-A lot of hackers take free software, add in viruses and then put them up online at generic sites.
+A lot of hackers take free software, add viruses, then put them up online at generic sites.

 People searching for the software end up on the generic site and download the infected program thinking it’s the real thing.
 Even some “legitimate” download sites do this using toolbars and other third-party software instead of viruses.

 Video scams are also popular.
-You’ll be told the video is the most shocking, heartwarming or sexiest thing you’ve ever seen.
-However, to watch it you need to download an update for your video player!
+You’ll be told the video is the most shocking, heartwarming or sexiest thing you’ve ever seen; however, to watch it, you need to download an update for your video player!
 Of course, that download is a virus in disguise.
-Only watch videos on known sites like YouTube or www.komando.com.
+Only watch videos on known sites like YouTube or, of course, www.komando.com.